-Author: Ron Edmondson
+6. Ron Edmondson

 Blog Content: Writes several times a week about leadership, church, and also family.

-Author: John Maxwell
+7. John Maxwell Blog

 Blog Content: This is a John Maxwell company blog, where his thoughts are represented.
 Focuses on the obstacles and challenges of becoming a true leader and gives insightful suggestions to overcome these difficulties.